Krunal2838/Predicting_Car_Price/README.md

 - **Categorical Features:** make, fuel-type, body-style, drive-wheels, etc.
 - **Target Feature:** price (continuous)

+ To view and run the notebook using Google Colab or Jupyter Notebook.

 ## Tasks Performed
 ### Loading Dataset and EDA
 - The dataset is loaded from a URL.
 Columns are named appropriately.